FREQUENTLY ASKED QUESTIONS

 These improvements are about more than compliance—they ensure that all community members can attend school events, regardless of age or disability.
 Safer, more accessible pathways mean grandparents, parents with strollers, veterans, and individuals with mobility challenges can participate fully in our school and community life.

-• Wireless microphones – Current microphones are outdated, unreliable, and at the end of their life.
-They are essential tools for instruction, performances, presentations, and community events held in the PAC and other venues.
+• Wireless microphones: The current microphones are outdated and unreliable.
+New microphones are essential for instruction, performances, presentations, and community events throughout the district.

 • This walkway is actually a catwalk over the media center, a central hub of learning in the school.
 In recent years, it has posed a serious fall risk for students, and several safety incidents have occurred.
 Adding a fully enclosed glass barrier will eliminate this risk while preserving the only source of natural light in the space.